gaisin/instacheck/README.md

-# Instacheck: fair instagram giveaways random winner finder
+# Instacheck: fair Instagram giveaways random winner finder

 This script will help you to fairly find winner in giveaways.
-Giveaways - instagram lotterys with certain conditions.
+Giveaways — instagram lotterys with certain conditions.
 Usually participants have to
 1. tag two of their friends in post's comment
 2. like the post
 3. subscribe to giveaway's author
 Script is selecting all users, who have met the conditions and select one random user from them.
-Of course, it select's only unique users, so if someone will post multiple comments, he'll have same chances as if he posted one.
+Of course, it select's only unique users, so if someone will post multiple comments, he will have same chances as if he posted one.

 ### How to install